FAQ

 The American Academy of Pediatric Dentistry recommends that a child first see the dentist after their first tooth erupts or by their first birthday.
 Early examination and preventive care will protect your child’s smile now and in the future.

-Apply direct pressure to the area that is bleeding with a clean cloth or gauze.
+Apply direct pressure to the bleeding area with a clean cloth or gauze.
 Ice or an ice pop can provide comfort.
-If there is swelling-apply a cold compress.
+If there is swelling, apply a cold compress.
 If the bleeding does not stop after 15 minutes or is not controlled by simple pressure, proceed to the emergency room.

 Broken Tooth